 Many companies have a fixed percentage of revenue devoted to marketing, while others have no clue what they currently spend on marketing in a given year.
-Whether or not you realize how much you currently spend on marketing, your business is in some way, shape, or form currently putting dollars toward customer acquisition.
+Whether or not you realize how much, your business is in some way, shape, or form is currently putting dollars toward customer acquisition.

 Do you have employees?
 How about an office building?
 Company cars?
 Uniforms?
-All of these are what we refer to as ‘touch points,’ and they are all moving pieces of your business’s marketing budget.
+All of these are what we refer to as ‘touch points.’
+They are all the moving pieces of your brand that make up your marketing efforts and therefore your business’s marketing budget.
 Touch points are essentially any encounter a customer or potential customer has with your company or brand.

 All of these pieces work together to market your brand just as much as a television commercial, website, print ad, or any other marketing medium.
-Every company should have a marketing line on its P & L that calculates each touch point for your company.
+Every company should have a marketing line on its profit and loss statement (P & L) that calculates each touch point for your company.
 Factoring those in when analyzing your budget will help you understand more clearly what you are actually spending each year on marketing.

 From business type and revenue to overall growth goals, every company is unique and the process for developing a marketing budget is no different.
 While there is no one-size-fits-all when it comes to setting a marketing budget, there are industry guidelines and suggestions that should be targeted.

-Ultimately, setting your company’s marketing budget is going to first take some analysis of your current efforts to calculate what percent of your annual revenue you are currently spending.
-Then you need to do some serious thinking about what your business’s goals are for growth and what you want to get out of your marketing, to help give you perspective on where your budget should be.
+Setting up your company’s marketing budget is going to first take some analysis of your current efforts to calculate what percent of your annual revenue you are already spending.
+Then you need to do some serious thinking about what your business’s goals are for growth and what you want to get out of your marketing.
+This will help give perspective on where your budget should be.